intel-retail/automated-self-checkout/docs_src/environment_variables.md

     - yolov5-cpu.env for running pipeline in core system
     - yolov5-gpu.env for running pipeline in gpu or multi

-these 2 files currently holds the default values.
-The above table lists environment variables you may input along with the docker-run.sh, the environment variable input to docker-run.sh will overwrite the value set in yolov5-cpu.env or yolov5-gpu.env as input to pipeline run.
+these 2 files currently hold the default values.
+The above table lists environment variables you can input along with the docker-run.sh.
+The environment variable input to docker-run.sh will overwrite the value set in yolov5-cpu.env or yolov5-gpu.env as input to pipeline run.

-Here is an example how to apply environment variable when call docker-run.sh to run pipeline:
+Here is an example how to apply an environment variable when calling docker-run.sh to run pipeline:
 ```bash
 CPU_ONLY=1 sudo -E ./docker-run.sh --workload dlstreamer --platform core --inputsrc rtsp://127.0.0.1:8554/camera_0 --ocr_disabled --barc
 ode_disabled